 Avoid heavy lifting for at least a week.

-You can begin having sex again when you feel ready.
+You can have sex again when you feel ready.

-Be sure to keep all follow-up appointments with your doctor.
+Be sure to keep all follow-up appointments with your healthcare provider.
 These ensure you’re healing well.
 During visits, your stitches, staples, or bandage may be removed.